-Property Description Smoothing Defines the number of control points added to the centre line.
-The fewer the control points the smoother (but less faithful) the line.
-Contour Smoothing Defines the number of points on the contour share of your stroke.
-This will smooth out the bumps and waves on tour contour shape of your brush strokes.
+Property Description Centerline Smoothing Defines the amount of smoothing Harmony should perform on the central line of the pencil stroke.
+A higher setting will prevent your line from being shaky and will reduce the amount of control points it has, making it easier to tweak, but is liable to reduce drawing precision and turn sharp angles into curves.
+Contour Smoothing Defines the amount of smoothing Harmony should perform on the outer contour of the pencil stroke.
+A pencil line is defined by its centreline and its variations in thickness, rather than its apparent shape.
+When drawing a pencil line with a mouse, its thickness is uniform.
+Therefore, its outer contour does not have any control point, except at its extremities, and no smoothing is required for its contour.
+However, when drawing a pencil line with a pressure sensitive tablet, its contour will have control points and Bezier curves to define the line's variations in thickness, and thus smoothing must be performed on its contour.
+An increased contour smoothing will reduce the amount of control points on the line's thickness and smoothen its curves, but may affect the precision of the variations in line thickness.
 Shape You can adjust the start, end, and join style of a pencil line.
-Shape Start: Lets you select the style of the start tip, which is the first tip you drew.
-You can choose between Round or Flat style. • End: Lets you select the style of the end tip, which is the last tip you drew.
-You can choose between Round or Flat style. • Join: Lets you select the joint style.
+Shape start lets you select the style of the start tip, which is the first tip you drew.
+You can choose between Round or Flat style.
+End: Lets you select the style of the end tip, which is the last tip you drew.
+You can choose between Round or Flat style.
+Join: Lets you select the joint style.
 The joints are where the line curves abruptly.
 You could also define the Join style as the corner style.
 You can choose between Round, Mitre and Bevel style.